lookit/lookit-docs/docs/source/install-django-project.rst

 OAuth authentication to OSF accounts, used for access to Experimenter, currently does not work when running locally.
-You can create a local participant account and log in using that to view participant-facing functionality, or log in as your superuser at localhost:8000/admin and then navigate to Experimenter.
-As your superuser, you can also use the Admin app to edit other local users - e.g., to make users researchers vs participants, in particular organizations, etc.
+You can create a local participant account and log in using that to view participant-facing functionality, or log in as your superuser at localhost:8000/__CTRL__ and then navigate to Experimenter.
+As your superuser, you can also use the Admin app to edit other local users - e.g., to make users researchers vs participants.

 Handling video
 ~~~~~~~~~~~~~~